-Figure 9.46 EES Command Sequence
+Figure 9.51 EES Command Sequence

-1. A = MSB of address = A23 for CR2V[7] = 0, or A31 for CR2V[7] = 1.
+1. A = MSB of address = A23 for CR2V[7]=0, or A31 for CR2V[7]=1.

-This command is also supported in QPI Mode.
-In QPI Mode the instruction is shifted in on IO0-IO3, two clock cycles per byte.
+This command is also supported in QPI mode.
+In Quad All mode the instruction is shifted in on IO0-IO3, two clock cycles per byte.

-Figure 9.47 EES QPI Mode Command Sequence
+Figure 9.52 EES QPI Mode Command Sequence

-1. A = MSB of address = A23 for CR2V[7] = 0, or A31 for CR2V[7] = 1.
+1. A = MSB of address = A23 for CR2V[7]=0, or A31 for CR2V[7]=1.

-9.6.5 Program or Erase Suspend (PES 85h, 75h, B0h)
+9.6.5 Erase or Program Suspend (EPS 85h, 75h, B0h)

-There are three instruction codes for Program or Erase Suspend (PES) to enable legacy and alternate source software compatibility.
+There are three instruction codes for Program or Erase Suspend (EPS) to enable legacy and alternate source software compatibility.

-The PES command allows the system to interrupt a programming or erase operation and then read from any other non-erasesuspended sector or non-program-suspended-page.
-Program or Erase Suspend is valid only during a programming or Sector Erase operation.
+The EPS command allows the system to interrupt a programming or erase operation and then read from any other non-erasesuspended sector or non-program-suspended-page.
+Program or Erase Suspend is valid only during a programming or sector erase operation.
 A Bulk Erase operation cannot be suspended.

-The Write-In-Progress (WIP) bit in Status Register 1 (SR1V[0]) must be checked to know when the programming or erase operation has stopped.
-The Program Suspend Status bit in the Status Register 2 (SR2[0]) can be used to determine if a programming operation has been suspended or was completed at the time WIP changes to 0.
-The Erase Suspend Status bit in the Status Register 2 (SR2[1]) can be used to determine if an erase operation has been suspended or was completed at the time WIP changes to 0.
-The time required for the suspend operation to complete is t{SI} , see Program or Erase Suspend AC Parameters on page 122.
+The Write in Progress (WIP) bit in Status Register-1 (SR1V[0]) must be checked to know when the programming or erase operation has stopped.
+The Program Suspend Status bit in the Status Register-2 (SR2[0]) can be used to determine if a programming operation has been suspended or was completed at the time WIP changes to 0.
+The Erase Suspend Status bit in the Status Register-2 (SR2[1]) can be used to determine if an erase operation has been suspended or was completed at the time WIP changes to 0.
+The time required for the suspend operation to complete is t{SL}, see Table 10.2, Program or Erase Suspend AC Parameters on page 120.